 Handling Rust Updates

-Rust pushes updates every Thursday (Pacific Time).
+Rust pushes updates on the first Thursday of every month (Pacific Time).
 Each update changes Assembly-CSharp.dll, which breaks Oxide.

 Update procedure: